swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 @_marker public protocol ConvertibleToRawBytes {}
 ```

 A type can conform to `ConvertibleToRawBytes` if its memory representation includes no padding.
-In other words, the sum of the size of its stored properties is equal to its size.
+In other words, the sum of the size of its stored properties is equal to its stride.
 A type that conforms to `ConvertibleToRawBytes` must have:

 - one or more stored properties,
 - all of its stored properties have types conforming to `ConvertibleToRawBytes`,